PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-17 08:09:07
+Last updated: 2024-04-17 08:10:32
-Random Quote: Never buy a girl flowers, 'cause giving her a living thing reminds her of babies. - Barney Stinson
+Random Quote: Every Halloween I bring a spare costume.
+In case I strike out with the hottest girl at the party.
+That way I have a second chance to make a first impression. - Barney Stinson